AS-Hurley/Oracle_DB_Project/README.md

 The sales_viewer script can be called in SQL Developer.
-   To call the script in the command prompt:
+   To call the script in the Windows command prompt:

 - If you have not downloaded the repository, save the sales_viewer.sql file to your Home directory by selecting the file, clicking "Raw" and then "Save as"
 - Run CMD as administrator